 The forward finished the season with 10 goals and three assists in 30 Premier League games at the south coast club.

 Mane continued his rich vein of form in a Southampton shirt at the start of the 2015-16 season.
 He scored twice in a 3-0 win over Vitesse Arnhem in the Europa League qualifying round.

-His scored vital goals on the road at Chelsea and Liverpool to start to capture the attention of some top Premier League clubs.
+His scored vital goals on the road at Chelsea FC and Liverpool FC to start to capture the attention of some top Premier League clubs.

 Ironically, Mane scored four times in three meetings against his future employers Liverpool during the 2015-16 season.